Skip to main content

 Below are a few science-specific databases to further your chemistry research:

-The Web interface for Chemical Abstracts, the world's foremost resource for chemical information.
+The updated interface for Chemical Abstracts, the world's foremost resource for chemical information.
 Sources include scholarly journals, chemical properties and spectra, organic reactions, regulatory information, Markush structures from patents, and more.
 Search by topic, author, chemical identification terms (names, formulas, registry numbers), and chemical structures.
 Chemical literature dates from 1907 - present.